 Recognizing the growing concern around measles outbreaks across the country and their potential impact on Missouri, the Missouri Association of School Nurses (MASN) is committed to providing you with the support and education you need.
 To this end, we are pleased to announce the MASN Measles Talks Town Halls, beginning in May.
 The Measles Talks Town Halls may last between 30-60 minutes, and will be less structured than the normal continuing education presentations.
 Due to the evolving urgency of information dissemination, we WILL NOT be able to provide nursing contact hours for these events.
 Invite your friends; ALL Missouri school nurses are welcome!
 Registration is recommended, so you will receive timely updates and reminders about this event.

 These town halls will bring together experts to discuss critical aspects of the current measles situation.
-Our initial sessions will include:
+Our sessions will include:

 Part 1: Missouri Surveillance

 An overview of immunization rate surveillance and herd immunity with Lynelle Paro, Chief of the Bureau of Immunizations at DHSS.
 Lynelle will guide us through the Missouri School Immunization Rates Dashboard and share county-specific fact sheets on kindergarten measles vaccination rates.
-Addition!
 John Bos, MPH, Chief of the Bureau of Communicable Disease Control & Prevention at DHSS will join the conversation.
 He will discuss current measles status in MO & the US.
 He will also review the public health response to a case of measles, including school response.

 Part 2: Epidemiology in Action